Shane Buechele: Professional career

-Kansas City Chiefs
+Kansas City Chiefs (first stint)

 After going undrafted in the 2021 NFL draft, Buechele signed with the Kansas City Chiefs as an undrafted free agent on May 13, 2021.
 He was waived on August 31, 2021 and the following day he was signed to their practice squad.
 He was elevated from the practice squad on November 16, 2021 but spent the rest of the season on the inactive list.

 In the 2022 NFL season, Buechele remained on the roster backing up Patrick Mahomes, but was inactive for the entire season.
 As a part of the Chiefs, he got a Super Bowl ring after their Super Bowl LVII victory over the Philadelphia Eagles.

 On August 29, 2023, Buechele was waived by the Chiefs.

-Buffalo Bills
+Buffalo Bills (first stint)

 On August 31, 2023, Buechele was signed to the Buffalo Bills practice squad.
 He signed a reserve/future contract on January 23, 2024.
-Buechele was placed on injured reserve with a neck injury on August 13, and missed the entirety of the 2024-25 season.
+Buechele was placed on injured reserve with a neck injury on August 13, and missed the entirety of the 2024 season.

 On January 29, 2025, Buechele re-signed with the Bills on a one-year contract.
 He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.

+Kansas City Chiefs (second stint)

+On December 22, 2025, Buechele was signed to the Kansas City Chiefs' active roster as a result of injuries to Chiefs quarterbacks Patrick Mahomes and Gardner Minshew, backing up new starter Chris Oladokun.
+On January 4, 2026, Buechele made his NFL debut against the Las Vegas Raiders, completing 7 out of his 14 pass attempts for 88 yards.
+He was released the next day.

+Buffalo Bills (second stint)

+On January 7, 2026, Buechele re-signed with the Buffalo Bills' practice squad.
+On February 11, Buechele signed a reserve/futures contract with the Bills.

+On August 30, 2026, Buechele was waived as part of final roster cuts and re-signed to the practice squad the next day.